reidgs/TerraBot/README.md

 ## Overview ##

 Welcome to the Autonomous Agents TerraBot project!
-For this project you and your partner(s) will be given a greenhouse outfitted with multiple sensors and actuators and 10 small pots with recently sprouted seeds.
+For this project you and your partner(s) will be given a greenhouse outfitted with multiple sensors and actuators and a grow mat with recently sprouted seeds.
 The goal of the assignment is to provide the best environment for the plants during a two week grow cycle.
 Each cycle will come with new challenges, so be prepared!